chrisdedman/to_do_list/README.md

 This is a project that I had during my first semester of Computer Science.
 It is a user-friendly command line interface for a To-Do List.

-##### When you start the application from the command line, you will have options to
+##### When you start the application from the command line, you will have options to:
 * Add to the list
 * Show the list
 * Remove something from the list